-- A Net capital gain - U Non-deductible exempt income expenditure - J Franking credits - Australian franking credits from a New Zealand company - ■ TOFA income from financial arrangements not included in item 6 - D Accounting expenditure in item 6 subject to R&D tax incentive in item 7 are specified under B Other assessable income in the next column and W Non-deductible expenses on the next page.
-Write the total for income-related add-back items at B Other assessable income item 7 and the total for expense-related add-back items at W Non-deductible expenses item 7.
+- A Net capital gain - U Non-deductible exempt income expenditure - J Franking credits - Australian franking credits from a New Zealand company - E TOFA income from financial arrangements not included in item 6 - D Accounting expenditure in item 6 subject to R&D tax incentive in item 7 are specified under

+Other assessable income and

+Non-deductible expenses on the next page.

+Write the total for income-related add-back items at

+Other assessable income item 7 and the total for expense-related add-back items at

+Non-deductible expenses item 7.